Best Cell Phones for Seniors With Hearing Loss, Tested and Reviewed in 2024

 Apple iPhone 12 (Multiple Carriers) - Best Apple phone for hearing-impaired seniors

-- Hearing-aid compatibility: Most modern phones have some degree of compatibility with hearing aids via a Bluetooth connection, but each phone has different capabilities.
+- Hearing-aid compatibility: Most modern phones have some degree of compatibility with hearing aids via Bluetooth connection, but each phone has different capabilities.
 Not all phones that are “hearing-aid compatible” will work with every hearing-aid model on the market.

 - Loud speaker: Whether or not you use hearing aids, having a strong, loud speaker is a great way to ensure you can hear calls, watch videos, and listen to music clearly.